H-ahmad310/amazon-layout-page/README.md

 # amazon-layout-page
-This is a first page of or layout page of amazon website
+This is a first page OR layout page of amazon website.